bmrb-io/PyNMRSTAR/cmdline/README.md

 Provide the filename of an NMR-STAR saveframe file as the first argument.

-Prints all of the tags and their values from a NMR-STAR saveframe file in the format:
+Prints all the tags, and their values from a NMR-STAR saveframe file in the format:
 `tag_name: tag_value`

 ```bash